Families in business: what happens on relationship breakdown?

 There is no such status as a ’common law spouse’ and cohabitees can be left without a remedy or method of resolution in the event of a relationship breakdown.
 Unlike married spouses or civil partners, cohabitees cannot claim maintenance for themselves or a share of their partner’s capital assets (including a business) or pension.
 This is regardless of the length of their relationship or whether the couple have children.
 Any property claims they may have will be limited to any interest they are able to establish under land or trust laws.

 A cohabitation agreement can set out in black and white how any assets should be divided in the event that the relationship breaks down.
+The couple can decide whether they wish to be more generous than the law would otherwise permit.

 Provided both parties freely enter into a cohabitation agreement, it is drafted carefully with safeguarding criteria adhered to, it is generally understood that there is no reason why such an agreement should not be legally binding (although note there are no recent cases testing this point).